 We worked with DUSON through these 3 steps of focused change management:

 Major change initiatives are often difficult and incur hidden costs as organizations seek to transform themselves.
-However, some of the pain can be avoided by proactively understanding how the organization really operates and working with, not against these natural patterns.
+However, some of the pain can be avoided by proactively understanding how the organization really operates.

 In many ways, it is like the old adage: to thine own self be true.
 Organizations must understand who they are before they can redefine what they want to become.